-(3) The synthesized voice distress transmission must begin with the words “this is a recording” and should be comprised of at least:

-(i) the radiotelephone distress call as described in §80.315(b) and the ship's position as described in §80.316(c); or
+(3) The synthesized voice distress transmission must begin with the words “this is a recording” and should be comprised of at least the radiotelephone distress call as described in §80.314(c) (1)-(4) and the ship's position in latitude and longitude, using figures for the degrees and minutes, together with one of the words NORTH or SOUTH and one of the words EAST or WEST..

-(ii) the radiotelephone distress message as described in §80.316(b).
-If available, the ship's position should be reported as described in §80.316(c).
+REASON: 80.315 and .316 are no longer valid references.
+Revised text reflects the wording in the original references.